vallotlab/ChromSCape/README.md

 Note that the peak calling is disabled for now in the docker application.

-## Sample datasets
+## Test datasets

-The dataset from Grosselin et al. are PDX- triple negative breast cancer tumours resistant or not to chemotherapy (respectively HBCx_22 & HBCx_95).
+The datasets correspond to mouse cells from 2 PDX models, luminal and triple negative breast cancer tumours resistant or not to cancer therapy (respectively HBCx_22 & HBCx_95, see Grosselin et al., 2019).
-Download the count matrices of the dataset (made with latest version of data treatment) from: https://figshare.com/projects/Single-Cell_ChIP-seq_of_Mouse_Stromal_Cells_in_PDX_tumour_models_of_resistance/66419.
-The optional peak calling step to have a more accurate gene set enrichment require the BAM files (also available on Figshare).
+Download count matrices from: https://figshare.com/projects/Single-Cell_ChIP-seq_of_Mouse_Stromal_Cells_in_PDX_tumour_models_of_resistance/66419 (theses count matrices have been processed using our latest data engineering pipeline, see https://github.com/vallotlab/scChIPseq_DataEngineering).
+The optional peak calling step requires  BAM files (also available on Figshare) to improve gene set enrichment analysis.

 A ready-to-use compiled analysis of HBCx22 & HBCx95 mouse H3K27me3 scChIP-seq, as well as single-cell ATAC seq from (Buenrostro et al., 2015, Corces et al., 2016, Schep et al., 2017) is available at : https://figshare.com/articles/ChromSCape_scChIP_scATAC_compiled_datasets/11854371.
 Download and uncompress the directory.
 Once in ChromSCape, select the directory containing the "dataset" folder and start exploring.

-## Walkthrough of the App through screencast
+## Walkthrough of the App with screencast

 ### 1 - Filtering, vizualiation & correlation
 ![](www/scChIPseq_App_V1.gif)